 - How we support children transferring to school

-We have very good links with Nanstallon CP school and Class One visits us once a term to tell us a story.
-The Pre-School children also enjoy watching the school children play on the school field in the summer, and cheering them on during sports day.
+We have very good links with Nanstallon CP school.
 We have a role play school that we create during the summer term; this has photos of the schools in the area and some of the teachers.
-The reception teachers are invited to the Pre-School to meet the children; they can share their learning journeys with them.
+The local reception teachers are invited to the Pre-School to meet the children; they can share their learning journeys with them.
 We complete summative assessment/cohort sheets and moving on forms for Reception Teachers.

 Learning and development